Background - Practices (Details)

 But the 11th Circuit Court of Appeals reversed Mr. Green’s victory, ruling that prosecutors did not need to disclose material exculpatory evidence to defense counsel because it would not have been admissible at trial.

-“The Eleventh Circuit failed to consider, as required by Brady and its progeny, whether those notes might have led to the development of admissible evidence favorable to Mr. Green.
-His original defense attorney never knew about this evidence when he prepared his defense or when he cross-examined one of the very same officers on the stand,” said partner Keith J. Harrison.
+“The 11th Circuit failed to consider, as required by Brady and its progeny, whether those notes might have led to the development of admissible evidence favorable to Mr. Green.
+His original defense attorney never knew about this evidence when he prepared his defense or when he cross-examined one of the very same officers on the stand,” said partner Keith Harrison.

 “The 11th Circuit decision creates uncertainty about a bedrock principle of justice, and it undermines the public’s trust in the justice system.
-If this ruling is allowed to stand, it will encourage prosecutors to make strategic choices about which pieces of exculpatory evidence they turn over or withhold based on whether they think courts will later determine they are material,” said partner Jeane A. Thomas.
+If this ruling is allowed to stand, it will encourage prosecutors to make strategic choices about which pieces of exculpatory evidence they turn over or withhold based on whether they think courts will later determine they are material,” said partner Jeane Thomas.

 Mr. Green served 32 years in prison, including 19 years on Florida’s death row, while maintaining his innocence.
-He was conditionally released in 2021 and remains on house arrest.
-On February 27, 2023, the U.S. Supreme Court announced that it will not hear Mr. Green’s case.
-Crowell continues to represent Mr. Green.

 Mr. Green’s pro bono legal team includes: Crowell & Moring partners Keith J. HarrisonJeane A. Thomas, Vincent J. Galluzzo and counsel Drake Morgan.